-The members of the compensation committee during 2010 were Frank B. Brooks, John M. Creekmore, Albert J. Dale, III, J. Larry Young, T. Michael Glenn, Neal A. Holland, Jr. and J. Niles McNeel.
-There are no members of the compensation committee who were officers or employees of Renasant or any of our subsidiaries during 2010 or were formerly officers of Renasant.
+The members of the compensation committee during 2011 were Frank B. Brooks, John M. Creekmore, Albert J. Dale, III, T. Michael Glenn, Neal A. Holland, Jr. J. Niles McNeel and J. Larry Young (who resigned from the board and the compensation committee effective as of the 2011 annual meeting).
+In 2011, no member of the compensation committee was an officer or employee of Renasant or any of our subsidiaries or was formerly an officer of Renasant, and no member had any relationship, other than loan and deposit relationships, requiring disclosure as a related party transaction under applicable SEC regulations.